bigfirellc/wezzer/readme.md

 You're looking at Wezzer 0.1.
 Future releases might look better or have more options.
 I'm toying with the idea of making a cross-platform GUI version called Gwezzer, but that's a bit further down the road.

+## Known Issues

+* Wezzer is incompatible with Python 3.
+* You can't paginate Wezzer with tools like `less` or `more` or `something in between`.
+* Wezzer uses Unicode to print up and down arrows.
+Wezzer wants to print Unicode suns and clouds but hasn't figured out how to do that yet.